MissAle17/DnD_tools/README.md

 ### Roll a die

 The 20-sided die is the primary system for introducing a little randomness into the game.
 I created a function to roll that d20.
-If you need one of the other core dice, you can also ask the same function for a roll.
+If you need one of the other core dice, you can also ask the same function for a different sided die roll.

-### Elvish Name Generator
+### Character or NPC Name Generator

 If you are running the game, or sometimes playing, creating a new name for a character can create a panic of writer's block.
 This name generator takes some of the pain out of it.
-For now, it works for Elvish style names.
-In the future, It will also include other races.
+All standard rule book conventions are followed for playable races.
+Humans have the availability of using the subraces included in 5e.